 Before you start in the Police College, you will be invited to attend an induction event where you will meet with your training team and representatives from the university who will explain course requirements and support services available to you.

-After Induction you will be required to undertake and successfully complete the Pre Entry Knowledge Course before commencing the Student Officer Training Programme.
+After Induction you will be required to undertake and successfully complete the Pre Entry Knowledge Course before commencing the Student Officer Development Programme.
 This material takes approximately 20 hours and must be completed in order to commence the Programme.
 You will be given access to this information at your Induction Day.
 This will provide you with information and context to support your development as a student officer within the Police College.

 Further information on the learning and development journey you will undertake and the academic and pastoral support arrangements available are available within the Guidance for Applicants (see the section entitled 'Your Learning & Development in the Police College').
 Also check out our video which introduces you to life as a Student Officer.